rdtsc/codeeval-solutions/readme.md

 Also note the following:

-- Scraping of sample input is done on-demand and therefore requires an active internet connection.
+- Scraping of sample input is done on-demand and therefore requires an active Internet connection.
 - Credentials are *not* required to run this task as the problem statement pages are publicly accessible.
-- Solution templates can be configured by modifying this task's settings in:
+- Solution templates may be configured by modifying this task's settings in:
   `./gruntfile.js`.

 #### Task: `watch`